Up to 60% off sofas & mattresses — limited‑time deals.

 Lovesac 4 Seats + 5 Sides Sactional Sofa Review (2026)

-Lovesac’s 4 Seats + 5 Sides Sactional is a premium modular sectional for households that want a couch they can reconfigure, expand, and refresh with new covers; the setup we tested was priced at $3,129 on sale.
-It’s a strong fit for movie nights, work-from-sofa days, and homes with kids or pets, but it asks for patience during setup and a bit of tuning to get the seat depth and back support just right.
+Lovesac’s 4 Seats + 5 Sides Sactional is a premium modular sectional for households that want a couch they can reconfigure, expand, and refresh with new covers.
+In our hands-on testing, it worked well for movie nights, laptop sessions, and homes with kids or pets, but setup took time and comfort depended on getting the seat depth and pillow placement right.

 Product Overview